WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 **Instructions**: To run the program, compile and run MachineLearn.java.
 This is set by default to classify the wine dataset (dataset_wine1.txt holds label 1: wine 1 and label 0: wine 2).

 Modify parameters or whatever you want in this java file.
 For example, in the gradient descent, you'll use the fit() method.
-You can change the alpha(learning rate), max num of iterations, regularization, and having a tolerance check or not for the stopping condition.
+You can change the alpha(learning rate), max num of iterations, regularization, and tolerance level for the stopping condition.

 We'd recommend not changing anything in the /ai directory.